Turk Broda: Personal life

 Broda was born in Brandon, Manitoba to a Ukrainian family.
 Although he is commonly referred to as Polish by mistake (to the extent of him being inducted in the National Polish American Sports Hall of Fame in 2005), Publicity Director Stan Obodiac of the Maple Leafs, who knew Broda, dispelled this and confirmed Broda's Ukrainian origin.

 Broda acquired the nickname of "Turkey Egg" during his school days in Brandon because of his many freckles.
 "Turkey Egg" soon became "Turk", and the name followed him.

 Playing career

 Early career

 Broda started his playing career with the Brandon Athletics and the Brandon Native Sons.
 After playing a few years with them he played for the Winnipeg Monarchs, Detroit Farm Crest and the Toronto St. Michael's Majors.
-In 1932–33, he won the Memorial Cup.
 In 1933–34, the Detroit Red Wings invited Turk Broda to their training camp.
 But with Normie Smith and John Ross Roach already in Detroit, there was no way Broda could start in the NHL.
 Instead, he started his professional career with the Detroit Olympics.

+In 1933 Broda also appeared in goal for the Riding Mountain Relief Camp All-Stars, a group of hockey players from various Depression work camps around the lake by Riding Mountain National Park in Manitoba.